 This error can appear in the following scenarios:

 1. The embed code you’ve entered into your webpage could be malformed.
 Make sure you are copying and pasting the exact code that appears in your embed settings page or share window.
-Learn more here.
+Learn more at Embedding videos overview.

-2. If the error is only occurring in Internet Explorer, the issue may be related to your webpage's document mode or browser version.
-We recently removed our legacy Flash player, which can cause this error appear in older webpages and systems that previously relied on Flash.
-This often occurs most often in webpages that default to an older document mode of Internet Explorer (such as Sharepoint sites or older LMS systems) Read more here.
+2. If the error is only occurring in Internet Explorer, the issue may be related to your web page's document mode or browser version.
+We recently removed our legacy Flash player, which can cause this error to appear in older web pages and systems that previously relied on Flash.
+This often occurs in web pages that default to an older document mode of Internet Explorer (such as Sharepoint sites or older LMSs).

 “This video will be available for viewing shortly.”